subwaymatch/jupygrader/docs/usage-library.md

 ### Grade multiple notebooks

 Use the `grade_notebooks` function to grade Jupyter notebooks.
-You can pass a list of notebook paths or `GradingItemConfig` objects for more detailed configuration.
+You can pass a list of notebook paths or `GradingItem` objects for more detailed configuration.

 ```python
 from jupygrader import grade_notebooks